School of Education and Social Policy

 Student-Organized Seminar

-As its title denotes, SESP 298-0 Student Organized Seminar is a course in which the topic, reading list, assignments, written examinations, prerequisites, and meeting schedule are proposed by students in consultation with a faculty sponsor.
-Proposals must be submitted by the posted deadline and approved by the director of undergraduate education before the seminar can be offered.
+As its title denotes, SESP 298-0 Student Organized Seminar is a course in which the topic, reading list, assignments, written examinations, prerequisites, and meeting schedule are proposed by SESP students in consultation with a SESP faculty sponsor.
+Proposals must be submitted by the the fifth week of the previous quarter and approved by the director of undergraduate education before the seminar can be offered.

 Undergraduate Research